cathy-codes/todolist/README.md

 # TodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4, and was a tutorial during an ngGirls session.
+More details can be seen [here](https://ng-girls.gitbook.io/todo-list-tutorial/workshop-todo-list/workshop-todo-list).

 ## Development server